An Online-Learning Approach to Inverse Optimization: Learning Objectives

-As laid out in Remark~\ref{rem:polyApproach}, we can easily learn objectives of linear programs by using LP duality.
-By solving Problem~\eqref{Eq:LP_Reformulation} for polyhedral feasible regions $ X(p_t) = \set{x \in \R^n \mid A_t x \leq b_t} $ for $ t = 1, \ldots, T $ as well as a polyhedral region $ F = \set{c \in \R^n \mid Bc \leq d} $, for the possible choices of~$c$, we can determine an objective function that minimizes the total duality gap.
-In cases where the observations $ (p_t, x_t) $ are not given all at once but are revealed sequentially, it might be a useful heuristic to solve Problem~\eqref{Eq:LP_Reformulation} only for the data that has been revealed so far, and to use the resulting vector~$c$ as the objective function in the next round.
-Defining the set $ Y(p_t, c) \coloneqq \set{y_t \in \R_+^{n} \mid \tp{A_t} y_t = c} $ for the parameters~$ p_t $ in round~$t$ and $ c \in F $ as an abbreviation, this yields Algorithm~\ref{Alg:LP}.
+As laid out before, we can learn objectives of optimization problems in the offline case by solving Problem~\eqref{Eq:OPT}.
+This is generally possible via a subgradient method as long as we can solve Subproblem~\eqref{Eq:SUB}; for polyhedral feasible regions~$ X(p_t) $ and a polyhedral region~$F$ for the possible choices of~$c$, this can even be done by solving the LP~\eqref{Eq:LP_Reformulation}, which minimizes the total duality gap.
+In cases where the observations $ (p_t, x_t) $ are not given all at once but are revealed sequentially, it is possible to solve Problem~\eqref{Eq:OPT} only for the data that has been revealed so far, and to use the resulting vector~$c$ as the objective function in the next round, see Algorithm~\ref{Alg:FTL}.
+This strategy might be a useful heuristic for the online case, especially if in the end a consistent objective for all observations is required.

-This method is a kind of follow-the-leader scheme (see \cite{KalaiVempala2005,Hannan1957}), where the objective is chosen such that it minimizes the total duality gap over all previous rounds (picking an arbitrary objective in the first round).
-For adversarially chosen $ p_t $'s, the average regret does not necessarily converge to~$0$, as the following counterexample shows. \begin{example} Consider the following series of feasible sets $ X(p_t) $ over rounds $ t = 1, \ldots, T $ for some time horizon $ T > 0 $: